MarkusAleksander/hilja-laadija/README.md

-negOffset | -500 | Distance above window to initialise image loaded (if page has loaded further down the page) placeholderTarget | '#lazyloaderPlaceholder' | target ID of the initial image placeholder debugMode | false | Output some extra error info to the console
+negOffset | -500 | Distance above window to initialise image loaded (if page has loaded further down the page) placeholderTarget | '#lazyloaderPlaceholder' | target ID of the initial image placeholder debugMode | false | Output some extra error info to the console relativeFileRoot | '/repo' | relative file root for the fatwire system, before which the server is prepended